MAY 12 - BIRTHS

 James S. Coleman

-James S(amuel) Coleman was a U.S. sociologist, a pioneer in mathematical sociology whose studies strongly influenced education policy.
+James Samuel Coleman was an American sociologist who was a pioneer in mathematical sociology and whose studies strongly influenced education policy.
 In the early 1950s, he was as a chemical engineer with Eastman-Kodak Co. in Rochester, N.Y.
 He then changed direction, fascinated with sociology and social problems.
 In 1966, he presented a report to the U.S. Congress which concluded that poor black children did better academically in integrated, middle-class schools.
 His findings provided the sociological underpinnings for widespread busing of students to achieve racial balance in schools.
 In 1975, Coleman rescinded his support of busing, concluding that it had encouraged the deterioration of public schools by encouraging white flight to avoid integration.

-Dorothy (Mary) Hodgkin (née Crowfoot) was an English chemist, born in Cairo, Egypt.
-A crystallographer of distinction, she was awarded the Nobel Prize for Chemistry in 1964 for her discoveries, by the use of X-ray techniques, of the structure of biologically important molecules, including penicillin (1946), vitamin B-12 (1956), and later, the protein hormone insulin (1969).
+Dorothy Mary Crowfoot Hodgkin (née Crowfoot) was an English biochemist and X-ray crystallographer, born in Cairo, Egypt to English parents, who was awarded the Nobel Prize for Chemistry in 1964 for her discoveries, by the use of X-ray techniques, of the structure of biologically important molecules, including penicillin (1946), vitamin B-12 (1956), and later, the protein hormone insulin (1969).
 Her achievements included not only these structure determinations and the scientific insight they provided but also the development of methods that made such structure determinations possible.
 (One of her students was Margaret Roberts, later Margaret Thatcher, the only British prime minister with a degree in science.)

 Maurice Ewing

-(William) Maurice Ewing was a US geophysicist who made fundamental contributions to understanding of marine sediments and ocean basins.
+William Maurice Ewing was an American geologist and geophysicist who made fundamental contributions to understanding of marine sediments and ocean basins.
 He worked in a range of subjects, making contributions to earthquake seismology, explosion seismology, marine acoustics, sedimentology, and tectonics.
 He adapted seismic exploration methods to use in the oceans; explicated a large segment of the earthquake seismogram, the coda; did studies of Earth's free oscillations; and described the ocean sound channel and the dispersion of sound in seawater.
 He also developed or greatly improved the bathythermograph, the piston corer, heat-flow probes, sonar, hydrophones, gravimeters and deep-sea cameras.

-The floor of the sea: Maurice Ewing and the search to understand the earth, by William Wertenbaker.
+The Floor of the Sea: Maurice Ewing and the Search to Understand the Earth, by William Wertenbaker. - book suggestion.

 Sir Christopher Hinton